DMUHackers/weekly_sessions/2020-2021/week_7/challenge_2/README.md

-# Challenge 1 - Admin Login
+# Challenge 2 - You're Dumped.

 Try and use SQLi to dump all user credentials!